 - Support insurgency activities in enemy control zones

 - Disrupting logistics lines deep in the enemy’s rear

-Because of the aforementioned tasks, the soldiers of the Air Force special reconnaissance force all require high physical, mental, courage, and skill to operate individually or in small groups, frequently in isolation and in a hostile group setting.
+Because of the aforementioned tasks, the soldiers of the Air Force Special Reconnaissance Force all require high physical, mental, courage, and skill to operate individually or in small groups, frequently in isolation and a hostile group setting.
 Because of this, special forces units are high-value assets that are only used for strategic missions that require far greater efficiency than the unit’s size.

 ASVAB General Science Study Guide In 2023